Teaching the elements of digital citizenship to students

 Good digital citizens have the skills and knowledge to use digital technologies safely and effectively.
 The elements of digital citizenship can be grouped into 3 categories: respect, educate, and protect.
 Let’s look at each of these in turn.

-What are the “respect” elements of digital citizenship?
+I. Teaching the “respect” elements of digital citizenship

-Millennials may remember the alien-like sounds of dial-up internet as it slooooowly loaded!
-For many Gen Z’ers, digital access is much easier.
+For many Gen Z’ers, digital access is easier than ever.
 However, a digital divide still exists between those with and without internet access.

 It’s important for teachers to check whether students have access to digital technology at home.
 Students from low-income households or large families may not have their own devices, while some families may not prioritize technology.
 These students could lack technological confidence in class or may need offline alternatives to technology-based home learning.

-Educators invest time in teaching students about social etiquette.
-Teaching digital etiquette requires the same investment, as many students don’t realize that the online world has its own set of unwritten rules.
+Educators should invest time in teaching students about social etiquette as many students don’t realize that the online world has its own set of unwritten rules.

 The online world often seems removed from reality, but students need to learn that their online behavior is subject to the law in the same way as in offline society.

-What are the “educate” elements of digital citizenship?
+II.
+Teaching the “educate” elements of digital citizenship

 Whilst students may appear to be experts in communicating through social networks and other applications, they still have much to learn when it comes to effective digital communication.